-Many hummingbirds are migrating!
-Learn some fun facts about hummingbirds—how much these tiny birds weigh, whether they can really see red, and what types you’ll see where you live.
-Did you know hummers do not flap their wings?
+Many hummingbirds will soon be heading south!
+Learn some fun facts about hummingbirds—how much these tiny birds weigh, whether they can really see red, and what types you'll see where you live.
+Did you know that hummers do not flap their wings?
 Enjoy these fascinating hummingbird facts.

 What Is a Hummingbird's Size?

 These diminutive birds weigh only about 4 grams—or .141 ounce!
 That's tiny!
 For comparison, a U.S. penny weighs 2.5 grams.
 The egg of a hummingbird weighs just 0.4 gram to 2.4 grams.
 A newly hatched bird is just 0.62 gram.
 However, when it's time to migrate, hummers pack on the grams for the long trip—sometimes doubling their weight.

 They are among the smallest birds, too, with most species measuring 3 to 5 inches long.
 The smallest bird, the bee hummingbird, is only 2 inches long—and weighs less than 2 grams.

 Image: Anna's hummingbird size compared to a penny.